Procure ~ Preserve ~ Provide

 History of the Museum

-By 1967, Judd Palmer, who had been very active in civic affairs, had amassed quite a large collection of Indian artifacts from this area, which he wanted to share with others.
-He appeared before the City Council with the suggestion that a museum be started to house these and any other articles which might be of historical interest.
+By 1967, Judd Palmer, former director of Parks and Recreation, had amassed quite a large collection of Indian artifacts from this area, which he wanted to share with others.
+He appeared before the City Council to urge that a museum be established to house these and any other articles of historical interest.
 On April 10, 1967, the Excelsior Springs City Council appointed a six-member committee to organize a city museum.
 The organizational meeting was held May 26, 1967.
 Plans were made to secure a state charter.
 The south end of the Water Bar at the Hall of Waters was selected as a display site.

-The charter for the Excelsior Springs Historical Museum was issued December 6, 1967 with 101 charter members.
-The by-laws were adopted on January 28, 1968.
-The first president was Sam C. Sherwood, a local realtor.
+The charter for the Excelsior Springs Historical Museum was issued December 6, 1967, with 101 charter members.
+The bylaws were adopted on January 28, 1968.
+The first president was Sam C. Sherwood, a local Realtor.
 There were seven board members.
-In subsequent years, the name has become Excelsior Springs Museum & Archives.
-The Museum purchased the bank building from the Chamber of Commerce.
-In 2006, the Museum expanded into the old Frances Hotel (the building east of the original bank building) becoming the Frances Exhibition Hall – where it’s located today.
+In subsequent years, the name was changed to Excelsior Springs Museum & Archives.
+In 2001, the city had sold the bank building to the Chamber of Commerce.
+The museum purchased both the bank building and the former hotel building from the Chamber of Commerce in 2004.
+Following a community effort and extensive renovation to make the space next door to the bank building usable, the Museum expanded into the old Frances Hotel in 2006 and turned it into the Francis Exhibition Hall.

 History of The Bank

 The Clay County State Bank was established May 9, 1894, by a group of local businessmen.
 The bank was first housed in a building at the corner of Broadway and Marietta Street.

 In 1902, Dr. William Stone Woods, a Kansas City financier, acquired controlling interest in the bank.